 Creating a Smarter, Safer Fleet

 Armed with real-time access to vehicle location and status, plus vehicle telemetry and a pair of live video feeds, fleet operators can now be better equipped than ever to make sure their business are as safe and operationally efficient as possible.

 In recent years VIA has garnered extensive feedback from customers operating in the broader Fleet Management sector.
 This has given us valuable insights that have helped hone our approach to product development.
-The result is the recently launched VIA Mobile360 D700 Drive Recorder, a full-featured, compact dual-camera dash cam backed by custom software support and seamless cloud integration – a solution targeting a range of transportation segments including taxi services, deliveries and haulage operators.
+The result is the recently launched VIA Mobile360 D700 AI Dash Cam, a full-featured, compact dual-camera dash cam backed by custom software support and seamless cloud integration – a solution targeting a range of transportation segments including taxi services, deliveries and haulage operators.

 You can also check out this short introductory video: